kubeshop/tracetest/docs/docs/configuration/trace-polling.md

 ## Changing Trace Polling Settings with the CLI

-Or, if you prefer using the CLI, you can use this resource definition to set the polling parameters for the Tracetest server:
+Or, if you prefer using the CLI, you can use this resource definition file to set the polling parameters for the Tracetest server:

 ```yaml
 type: PollingProfile